le717/GDBump/README.md

 Axis: The axis you want to edit.
 Possible values are `x`, `y`, `z`, `tu`, `tv`, `r`, `g`, `b`, and `a`.
 Change value: The positive or negative value of your desired change.
+  Prefixing the value with a tilde (`~`) will replace all values on the chosen axis with the value instead of editing them.
 Input file: Text file containing decoded GDB format structure, as decompiled using the LR1 Binary Editor.
 Output file: Destination text file for changed values.